Non-equilibrium diagrammatic approach to strongly interacting photons: Application: strongly interacting photons using atoms near waveguides

 \subsection{Reduced theory for dissipatively-interacting polaritons}

+We will begin our discussion of interactions between polaritons with the limit of infinitely ranged exchange photons ($L_E\to\infty$), which implies infinitely ranged atom-atom interactions.
+In this case all diagrams can be resummed completely, resulting in a fully controlled field theory of a non-equilibrium system with strong light matter interactions.
+In particular, no further assumptions regarding $L_P$ are required and we are allowed to enter the regime of large single-atom cooperativities with respect to the propagating photons.
+We shall see that in this regime new many-body phases emerge and that the corresponding phase transitions can be described in a quantitative manner.

-In the present section we will consider only a particular subclass of the next-to-leading order interactions which does not involve momentum transfer between photons or equivalently between polaritons.
-The only diagram of this subclass contributing to the $P$-photon self-energy is shown in Fig.~\ref{fig:1overL}a).
-We will see that such a Hartree-like term can have very interesting effects on the polariton transparency window and induce a phase transition in the steady state.
-Importantly, while this reduced set of diagrams will not typically yield quantitative results, it helps to illustrate many useful physical concepts and provides a simple application of the techniques outlined in Sec.~\ref{sec:formalism}.
+Before presenting the full theory in the $L_E\to\infty$ limit, in the present section we will consider only a particular subclass of the next-to-leading order interactions which corresponds to a spectrally-resolved mean-field approximation.
+We will see that already this simplified approach can have very interesting effects on the polariton transparency window and induce a phase transition in the steady state.
+Importantly, while this reduced set of diagrams will not typically yield quantitative results, it helps to illustrate many useful physical concepts and provides a simple application of the techniques outlined above.
 We therefore employ it as an instructive introduction into the theory of strongly interacting polaritons.
+By neglecting the information about spectral lineshapes, an even simpler and more physically transparent (though quantitatively uncontrolled) set of algebraic mean-field equations can be readily derived from the spectrally-resolved counterpart.